redoctopus/418-project-site/README.md

 *Graph showing all timings, side-by-side.
 Parentheses indicate number of threads for that particular implementation.*

 Of course, a GPU, which can run hundreds of threads in parallel, would have a much better time of parallelizing raytracing, but I wanted to see how much faster I could make a CPU implementation, as a good number of laptops have integrated GPUs that are not easy to program for.
 As a result, we are still compute bound, though much less so with subsampling, with some of the computation traded for memory accesses of saved results and overhead of checking differences.
-At this point, the majority of the latency comes from excess memory operations incurred by trying to convert Color values to SIMD vectors--at best, only one in four pixels need to be raytraced, with at least 40 loads or stores per frame per pixel, while interpolated pixels only require four stores, one per color channel.
+As mentioned, due to interleaving rows, each thread finishes computation in approximately the same amount of time, and synchronization is only needed once per frame so divergence of execution and thread synchronization are not our main concerns.
+This means that at this point, the majority of the latency comes from excess memory operations incurred by trying to convert Color values to SIMD vectors--at best, only one in four pixels need to be raytraced, with at least 40 loads or stores per frame per pixel, while interpolated pixels only require four stores, one per color channel.
 This could potentially be improved by a significant refactoring of the original code structure, which I considered attempting briefly before realizing how much of the code broke as a consequence.

 ## Possible Improvements
 - Add shared data structures per thread to mitigate overhead of creating and destroying them per pixel (implemented before in the serial code, but removed for thread safety).